 Households with approved solar panels are paid by a supplier for the electricity they generate, even if they use all of it themselves.
 (The system and installer must be approved by the Microgeneration Certification Scheme.)

 If your energy supplier doesn't hook you up with an import/export meter, it assumes you pump 50% of electricity back to the grid.
-The majority of energy suppliers don't currently supply meters, because of the cost, while the Government is still deciding how meters should work.
+Most energy firms don't supply meters, because of the cost, while the Government is still deciding how meters should work.

-Here's an estimate of the money a typical domestic 4kWp solar electricity system could make:
+Here's an estimate of the money a typical domestic 4kWp solar electricity system could make.
+Payments for panels installed before and after Tue 1 Apr are shown:

-The second table shows estimates of how much you could make over 20 years if you install a £7,000, 3.5kwp system.
+The second table shows estimates of how much you could make over 20 years if you install a £7,000, 4kWp system.
 It also shows when you start making actual gains from paying upfront.

 Plug your details into the Energy Saving Trust's (EST) solar calculator to see how much you'll gain.
 The payment scheme covers England, Scotland and Wales, but not Northern Ireland.

-The Green Deal - pay for solar panels from energy savings
+Can the Green Deal help pay for solar panels?

-The Government's new Green Deal is a way of paying for many home energy-efficiency measures from the 'savings' you'll make on energy bills.
-The Green Deal can be used for more than 40 home improvements, one of which is solar panels.
+The Government's Green Deal is a way of paying for many home energy-efficiency measures from the 'savings' you'll make on energy bills.
+It can be used for around 45 home improvements, one of which is solar panels.

 Will the feed-in payments definitely last for 20 years?

-The Department of Energy and Climate Change confirms "there will be no retrospective changes" to feed-in payments Previous changes suggest it'll change the scheme for new subscribers only.
+The Department of Energy and Climate Change has confirmed there will be no retrospective changes to feed-in payments.
+Previous changes suggest it'll alter the scheme for new subscribers only.
 Though remember...

 20 years is a long time.
 There's nothing to stop future governments changing feed-in payments, though it's very unlikely for existing users.